|

 -

-Travel from London to Zagreb as shown above.
-You take Eurostar to Paris, the City Night Line sleeper train to Munich and a EuroCity train to Zagreb.
+Step 1, travel from London to Zagreb as shown above.
+You take a morning Eurostar to Paris, the afternoon TGV Duplex to Munich and a sleeper train to Zagreb.
+Or Eurostar & TGV Duplex to Munich, stay there overnight, then take a wonderful scenic daytime train to Zagreb next day.

 -